-NOTE: The City of Bryan's HOME match requirement for PY2021 has been waived, as allowed by U.S. Dept. of HUD waivers declared under Title IV of the Stafford Act, DR-4586-TX, dated February 19, 2021, and to facilitate recovery from severe winter weather in declared disaster areas including Brazos County.
-While the City's PY2021 match requirement has been waived, other potential investments may, occasionally become available, to include:
+NOTE: The City of Bryan's HOME match requirement for PY2022 HOME match requirement has been 100% waived, as per the U.S. Dept. of HUD's published HOME Match Waivers based on fiscal distress of the local community.
+While the City's PY2022 match requirement has been waived, other potential investments may, occasionally become available, to include: